Philippine Navy: Organization

 The Philippine Navy is administered through the Department of National Defense (DND).
-Under the AFP structure, the Chairman of the Joint Chiefs of Staff, AFP, a four-star general/admiral (if the officer is a member of the Philippine Navy), is the most senior military officer.
+Under the AFP structure, the Chief of Staff, Armed Forces of the Philippines (CSAFP), a four-star general/admiral (if the officer is a member of the Philippine Navy), is the most senior military officer.
 The senior naval officer is the Flag Officer-in-Command, Philippine Navy (FOIC, PN), who usually holds the rank of vice admiral.
-He, along with his or her air force and army counterparts, is junior only to the chairman.
+He, along with his or her Air Force and Army counterparts, is junior only to the chairman.
 The FOIC, PN is solely responsible for the administration and operational status of the Navy.
 His counterpart in the U.S. Navy is the Chief of Naval Operations.

-Currently, the navy establishment is actually composed of two type commands, the Philippine Fleet and Philippine Marine Corps (PMC).
-It is further organized into seven naval operational commands, five naval support commands, and seven naval support units.
-Considering the vastness of the territorial waters that the Navy has to protect and defend, optimal deployment of naval resources is achieved through identification of suitable locations where the presence of these units are capable of delivering responsive services.
+Currently, the Navy establishment is actually composed of four type commands, the Philippine Fleet, the Philippine Marine Corps (PMC), the Special Warfare Force, and the Air Warfare Force.
+It is further organized into seven naval operational commands, five naval support commands, and nine naval support units.
+Considering the vastness of the territorial waters that the Navy has to protect and defend, optimal deployment of naval resources is achieved through identification of suitable locations where the presence of these units is capable of delivering responsive services.

-The Philippine Fleet, or simply the "Fleet", is under the direct command of the Commander, Philippine Fleet while the Marine Corps is answerable to the Commandant, PMC (CPMC).
-The Chief of the Navy has administrative and operational control over both commands.
+The Philippine Fleet is under the direct command of the Commander, Philippine Fleet (C, PF), while the Marine Corps is answerable to the Commandant, PMC (CPMC), both of which are subordinate to the FOIC, PN.